Lead Opinion

 The right of the people to be secure in their persons, houses, papers, and effects, against unreasonable searches and seizures, shall not be violated, and no Warrants shall issue, but upon probable cause, supported by Oath or affirmation, and particularly describing the place to be searched, and the persons or things to be seized.

 ¶ 15.
-“Although our legal lexicon often presents ‘searches and seizures’ as an inseparable tandem, the two are constitutionally and analytically distinct.”
-Id., ¶ 25.
+"Although our legal lexicon often presents 'searches and seizures' as an inseparable tandem, the two are constitutionally and analytically distinct."
+Id,., ¶ 25.
 Therefore, we first determine whether Dumstrey underwent a search or seizure for purposes of our Fourth Amendment analysis.

 A. Search and Seizure

 ¶ 16.
 Searches affect privacy interests, such as bodily integrity and invasion of those places that a person has reserved for his or her individual use.
 See Katz v.
-United States, 389 U.S. 347, 361 (1967) (Harlan, J., concurring).
-Seizures, on the other hand, affect personal liberty interests such as the freedom of movement and the possession of one‘s property.
-See Delaware v.
-Prouse, 440 U.S. 648, 657 (1979).
+United States,

 ¶ 18.
-Officer DeJarlais followed Dumstrey into the parking garage in order to effectuate an investigatory stop as to whether he was operating while intoxicated.
-Once inside the garage, Officer DeJarlais stopped Dumstrey after he had exited his vehicle, displaying his police badge and identification.
-Dumstrey does not challenge whether Officer DeJarlais had reasonable suspicion to stop him; therefore, we assume, without deciding, that reasonable suspicion for the investigatory stop existed.
-Once Officer DeJarlais stopped Dumstrey with reasonable suspicion, Officer Lichucki questioned Dumstrey and observed his physical characteristics, including his swaying, slurred speech, glassy and bloodshot eyes, and the odor of intoxicants emanating from his person.
+Officer Dejaríais followed Dumstrey into the parking garage in order to effectuate an investigatory stop as to whether he was operating while intoxicated.
+Once inside the garage, Officer Dejaríais stopped Dumstrey after he had exited his vehicle, displaying his police badge and identification.
+Dumstrey does not challenge whether Officer Dejaríais had reasonable suspicion to stop him; therefore, we assume, without deciding, that reasonable suspicion for the investigatory stop existed.
+Once Officer Dejaríais stopped Dumstrey with reasonable suspicion, Officer Lichucki questioned Dumstrey and observed his physical characteristics, including his swaying, slurred speech, glassy and bloodshot eyes, and the odor of intoxicants emanating from his person.
 Dumstrey similarly does not challenge whether these observations gave rise to probable cause for his arrest; therefore, we likewise assume, without deciding, that probable cause existed.
 Accordingly, we conclude that Dumstrey was seized in the parking garage when he was stopped and subsequently arrested for operating while intoxicated.

 ¶ 19.
 We further conclude that Dumstrey was not subjected to a search while stopped in the parking garage.
-Visual observation in the context of a lawful
+Visual observation in the context of a lawful stop "does not constitute an independent search because it produces 'no additional invasion of [the suspect's] privacy interest.'"
+State v.
+Angiolo,

 ¶ 20.
 As set forth above, after Dumstrey was stopped, Officer Lichucki arrested him based on observations of his physical characteristics without further invading his bodily integrity.
-Therefore, aside from the stop and arrest, there was no additional invasion of Dumstrey‘s privacy interest.
-Consequently, the officers effectuated a seizure of Dumstrey, but no independent search occurred at that time.5
+Therefore, aside from the stop and arrest, there was no additional invasion of Dumstrey's privacy interest.
+Consequently, the officers effectuated a seizure of Dumstrey, but no independent search occurred at that time.

 ¶ 21.
 We now consider whether Dumstrey's seizure occurred within a constitutionally protected area, thereby constituting a warrantless entry in violation of the Fourth Amendment.